intel-analytics/ipex-llm/docs/docs/ProgrammingGuide/Model/Functional.md

-In the above code, first we create an input node named as linear by using the Linear layer, then connect it to the sigmoid node with a Sigmoid layer, then connect the sigmoid node to the softmax node with a Softmax layer.
+In the above code, first we create an input node named as linear by using the Linear layer, then connect it to the sigmoid node with a Sigmoid layer, then connect the sigmoid node to the softmax node with a SoftMax layer.

 After defined the graph, we create the model by passing in the input nodes and output nodes.